What You Need to Know About EEE on the South Shore

 Why is EEE in the news?

 With summer winding down, you wouldn’t expect to see a mosquito-borne illness back in the headlines.
-However, the Massachusetts Department of Public Health recently announced the first confirmed case of EEE in Massachusetts since 2013, as a man in Plymouth County has been diagnosed with the condition.
+However, a few weeks ago the Massachusetts Department of Public Health announced the first confirmed case of EEE in Massachusetts since 2013, as a man in Plymouth County was diagnosed with the condition.

 "High" risk towns include Bridgewater, East Bridgewater, Halifax, and Whitman.
-"Moderate" risk towns include Abington, Duxbury, Hanover, Marshfield, and Norwell.
+"Moderate" risk towns include Abington, Braintree, Duxbury, Hanover, Hingham, Kingston, Marshfield, Norwell, and Weymouth.
 You can find a full list of impacted areas on the DPH website.

 The aerial sprayers use an insecticide to target mosquito populations that can’t be easily reached by ground spraying.
 Don’t worry — the insecticide isn’t harmful to humans.

-Going forward, the DPH may perform additional sprayings if necessary, as the risk level is still considered “High” or "Moderate" in two dozen Massachusetts communities.
+Going forward, the DPH may perform additional sprayings if necessary, as the risk level is still considered "Critical," “High,” or "Moderate" in dozens of Massachusetts communities.
 While cases of EEE are rare, it’s always a good idea to play it safe.

 What are the symptoms of EEE?